netlify/netlify-lambda/MIGRATE.md

 ## Install function dependencies

-Consider moving the dependencies of your functions into your main `package.json`.
+Consider moving the dependencies of your functions into your main `package.json` for automatic installation during local development.
 If this is not possible you can use the following change.

-Note that, this is only needed for local development, the Netlify Build System will detect and install dependencies of your functions.
+Note that this is needed for local development only.
+The Netlify build system will detect and install dependencies of your functions.

 ```diff
  {